rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

 ## Data pipeline set up for Gen1 and Gen2

-  To set up the data pipeline in ADF, HDInsight clusters should be created separately for both Gen1 and Gen2.
+  To set up the data pipeline in ADF, two separate HDInsight clusters should be created each for Gen1 and Gen2.

   **Prerequisite**